sudosu4pp/gnx-qemu-edge/readme.md

 ### How do I boot ARM images?

-  You can use [qemu-arm](https://github.com/qemus/qemu-arm/) to run ARM64-based images.
+  You can use the [qemu-arm](https://github.com/qemus/qemu-arm/) container to run ARM64-based images.

 ### How do I boot Windows?